-- Turn dough onto a floured surface, adding more flour as needed.
+- Turn the dough out onto a floured surface, adding more flour as needed.
 Knead and add flour until the dough smooth, elastic, and no longer sticky, about 5 to 7 minutes.

 - Invert the bowl over the dough and let rest 1 hour.

-- Shape dough into 24 balls.
-Place on 2 greased cookie sheets.
-Flatten each ball to a 2” circle.
+- Shape the dough into 24 balls, and place them on your prepared cookie sheets.
+Flatten each ball into a 2-inch circle.
 Using your fingers, stretch the dough to make an indentation into each ball.
 Brush the tops with oil.
-Cover.
-Let rise for 30 minutes.
+Gently cover, and let the buns rise for 30 minutes.

-- Make indentation in dough again.
+- Make indentations in the dough again.
 Fill each indentation with approximately 1 tablespoon raspberry preserves.

-- Transfer buns onto cooling racks.
-Cool 10 minutes.
+- Transfer the buns onto cooling racks, and let cool for 10 minutes.